How to Support a Recovering Addict

 In case you are getting ready to support a recovering addict that is currently under on their way to sobriety, there may be a feel things to consider in order to offer them the best support possible.
 The process of getting to sobriety may not be easy, and therefore, having a supportive network outside rehab is essential.

-Supporting loved ones in recovery
+Supporting loved ones in addiction recovery

 Understanding Addiction